sjbennett123/polarlarp/content/npc_recruiting.md

 ## After the Event

 - Invite to postmortem meeting
+- Go out to breakfast with the crew.